ChengshuaiZhao0/ChengshuaiZhao0.github.io/_pages/about.md

 I completed my undergraduate studies at Huazhong Agricultural University (HZAU) and the University of California, Irvine (UCI).
 During that time, I conducted research in the BioMedical Big Data Mining Lab, advised by Prof. [Wen Zhang](http://zhangwenlab.cn/indexen.html).
 I also worked as a research intern in the AI Research and Innovation Laboratory at Westlake University, collaborating closely with Prof. [Jun Xia](https://junxia97.github.io/) and Prof. [Stan Z. Li](https://en.westlake.edu.cn/faculty/stan-zq-li.html).

-My research interests broadly span Data Mining, AI for Science, Representation Learning, and Large Language Models.
-I am passionate about developing machine learning systems that are more generalizable, explainable, and capable in driving knowledge discovery.
+At the core of my research lies a fascination with the interplay between observation and understanding: how learning enables us to see beyond the apparent and uncover truths that reshape our perspective.
+My work spans Data Mining, AI for Science, Representation Learning, and Large Language Models, through which I aim to develop systems that are more generalizable,  transparent, and capable of revealing knowledge at the frontier of human perception.

 ---